kwangzera/TypeRacer-Bot/README.md

 ### Todo
 - Add drivers for other web browsers
 - Perhaps make the bot more automatic
-- Add more settings display them
+- Add more settings and display them